Anthony Reyes: Professional career

-Reyes opened the 2006 season with Memphis.
-He was recalled to St. Louis June 23 when Mark Mulder was placed on the disabled list.
-As a result, Reyes was asked to start the final game of a three-game series against the Chicago White Sox.
+Once again, Reyes opened the 2006 season with Memphis.
+He was recalled to St. Louis on June 21, and was placed in their starting rotation.
+On June 22, Reyes was asked to start the final game of a three-game series against the Chicago White Sox.
 In the previous two games, the White Sox scored 33 runs against the Cardinals.
-In the third game Reyes threw 90 pitches, 67 for strikes, had six strikeouts and no walks, and carried a no-hitter into the seventh inning.
+In the third game, Reyes threw 90 pitches, 67 for strikes, had six strikeouts and no walks, and carried a no-hitter into the seventh inning.
 The only White Sox hit was a home run by Jim Thome.
 The Cardinals offense could not respond in kind and the White Sox won, 1–0.
-Reyes pitched an eight inning complete game and took the loss despite giving up only the one hit (albeit a home run) to Thome.
+Reyes pitched an eight-inning complete game and took the loss despite giving up only the one hit (albeit a home run) to Thome.
+Reyes made 17 starts in 2006, going 5–8 with a 5.06 ERA and 72 strikeouts in 851/3 innings pitched.

 During the Cardinals' 2006 playoff run, Reyes was left off the roster for the National League Division Series against the San Diego Padres.
 However, after advancing to the National League Championship Series against the New York Mets, the Cardinals added him to the roster in place of starting pitcher Jason Marquis.
-Reyes started Game 4 of the series and pitched four innings, taking a no-decision.
-He started the first game of the 2006 World Series against fellow rookie Justin Verlander and earned the win, pitching eight innings and retiring 17 consecutive batters from the first through the sixth inning; a World Series record for a rookie.
+Reyes started Game 4 of the series and pitched four innings, allowing two earned runs on three hits and four walks, taking a no-decision in the 12–5 loss.
+He then started Game 1 of the 2006 World Series against fellow rookie Justin Verlander and earned the win, pitching eight innings and retiring 17 consecutive batters from the first through the sixth inning; a World Series record for a rookie.
 Reyes gave up two runs and earned player of the game honors.
 The Cardinals went on to win the series, defeating the Detroit Tigers four games to one.

-After starting the 2007 season 0–8 with a 6.08 ERA (although he had the worst run support in the majors), the Cardinals optioned him to Memphis on May 27.
+After starting the 2007 season 0–8 with a 6.08 ERA in nine starts (although he had the worst run support in the majors), the Cardinals optioned him to Memphis on May 27.
 Todd Wellemeyer replaced him in the Cardinals starting rotation.
 He made three strong starts for the Redbirds and was recalled to St. Louis June 16, but was optioned back to Memphis again on July 2.
-Reyes was called up again from Memphis to make a spot start in a doubleheader against Milwaukee.
-He pitched well allowing 2 runs on two hits.
+On July 28, Reyes was called up again from Memphis to make a spot start in a doubleheader against Milwaukee.
+He pitched well, allowing two runs on two hits in six innings to earn his first win of the season.
+Reyes finished the season with a 2–14 record and a 6.04 ERA in 22 games (20 starts).